 An Official Website of the Commonwealth of Kentucky

-Kentucky Fish and Wildlife has received more than 2,000 reports of sick or dying birds to its online reporting system since the portal went live June 17.
+Kentucky Fish and Wildlife has received 2,300 reports of sick or dying birds to its online reporting system since the portal went live on June 17.
 The number of daily reports coming in has steadily declined since the end of June.

-Staff continue to review all reports and believe approximately 265 of the reports are related to the unexplained illness.
-Several reported bird deaths were due to normal causes of mortality.
+Staff continue to review all reports and have identified 17 new reports, in addition to the 265 previously reported during the peak of reporting, that are believed to be related to the unexplained bird illness.
+Many of the reported bird deaths were due to normal causes of mortality.
 Other reports have contained limited information and were inconclusive.

-Based on its analysis, Kentucky Fish and Wildlife continues to encourage residents in six counties (Boone, Bullitt, Campbell, Jefferson, Kenton and Madison) to stop feeding birds and follow other statewide guidance.
+Based on its assessment to date, Kentucky Fish and Wildlife is rescinding its earlier recommendation for residents in six counties (Boone, Bullitt, Campbell, Jefferson, Kenton and Madison) to stop feeding birds.

 At this time, a definitive cause for this bird illness has yet to be identified.